 Illinois Sexual Harassment Training

 Illinois joins a growing number of states that have passed stronger anti-harassment legislation in the wake of #MeToo.
 Effective January 1, 2020, the Workplace Transparency Act (SB 75) requires that all employees complete sexual harassment prevention training by December 31, 2020, and then every year thereafter.
 Restaurants and bars doing business in Illinois have additional training requirements.

 The sexual harassment training provisions in the Workplace Transparency Act apply to all Illinois employers.

 - Employers must train all employees, including short-term and part-time employees and interns by December 31, 2020, and then on an annual basis.

-Training should be interactive and at a minimum include:
+Training programs should be interactive and at a minimum include: